vishnuv4/cashflow/README.md

 # Cashflow Diagrams README

-This is a tool to easily generate cashflow diagrams.
-I made it because I got sick of drawing them on draw.io.
+This is a tool to easily generate neatly formatted cashflow diagrams.
+Much easier than using a software like draw.io.

 ## Requirements